mwarzynski/confidence2019_teaser_lottery/README.md

 0.90
 ```

-As you can see, it was possible to get a flag within one hour!
-It wasn't
+As you can see, with a high confidence it was possible to get a flag within one hour!
-intended solution, but probably some teams managed to use it.
+It wasn't intended solution, but probably some teams managed to use it.
 Congratulations though.

 ### Solution 2 (go slices)